aws-samples/amazon-omics-tutorials/generative-ai/README.md

 Contexts can be used to give Q CLI access to additional information beyond what it's internal LLM model was trained on.
 The model has a good 'native' understanding of WDL, Nextflow and CWL.
 By giving Q access to contextual information about the HealthOmics service and how it operates, Q can improve it's ability to author workflows, create them in HealthOmics, run them, debug them and improve them.
 When you interact with Q it maintains a context of some or all of your current session.
 By creating a context we can ensure that Q always has access to this additional context throughout your session, including at the very start before you have issued any commands.

 ## Step 1: Create a context and profile
 Profiles allow you to switch between contexts.
 We will create a profile that contains context relevant HealthOmics.
-We will call the profile `aho` (short for aws HealthOmics) but you can use a different name if desired.
+We will call the profile `aho` (short for AWS HealthOmics) but you can use a different name if desired.

 At any time you can quit Q CLI with `/quit`